 Coming to BCG and working in client services has been very different.
 I've spent a lot of time thinking about how I would be perceived by others.
 At first, I would find myself just not sharing my ideas or showing my personality.
 This behavior has shifted and I am much more open, which has led to stronger connections.

 Building connection with your teams and with your clients is incredibly important in the work that we do.
 I more fully recognize that now than I did early on in my career.

+That was a flashpoint.
+As a result, there has been increased dialogue about race in the workplace and racial equity commitments to close inequity gaps.
 The business case for diversity has been established for a while now.
 It is a fact.
 It is a given.
 But now, employers were forced to address racial inequity in America head on.

 We haven't solved it at all.
 But we can at least acknowledge the importance of creating psychologically safe environments, inclusive spaces for all of us to feel welcome.
 If I am comfortable in the team environment that I am in, I will challenge others in a professional way.
 We will have thought partnership that leads to a better answer, because we've created a space where people feel comfortable to speak up.